chiragvishnoi-01/Aviothic2.0_BitXBlood/DEVELOPMENT.md

 # Development Guide

-This guide will help you set up and contribute to the BloodLink project.
+This guide will help you set up and contribute to the Raktchain project.

 ## 🛠️ Prerequisites